FelixFrohnertDB/felixfrohnertdb.github.io/_projects/3_project.md

 ## Problem Decomposition & Quantum Approach
 ### Trajectory Optimization
 I casted this a discrete pathfinding task across a 3D voxel grid (latitude, longitude, altitude) with time discretized in three 6-hour intervals.
-Each trajectory's cost was defined by the climate impact ( fuel $$\Delta C \cdot$$ fuel), and the challenge was to find low-cost paths through the grid.
+Each trajectory's cost was defined by the climate impact ($$\Delta C \cdot$$ fuel), and the challenge was to find low-cost paths through the grid.
 My classical baselines used Dijkstra’s algorithm with climate-weighted graphs.

 ### Conflict Resolution
 After generating initial paths, overlapping trajectories were inevitable.
 The resolution step involved selecting altitude shifts ($$\pm 20$$ FL) to deconflict flights.
 This task was framed as a QUBO problem, making it amenable to quantum optimization.
 The binary vector $$\Delta z \in \{0,1\}^N$$ encoded detour decisions, and the cost function $$Q(\Delta z)$$ accounted for both climate penalty and safety constraints.

 ## My Approach: Filtering VQEs
-I implemented two quantum algorithms to solve the problem, with most of my effort and insight focused on the Filtering Variational Quantum Eigensolver {% cite filtering %}, which is discussed in the accompanying [Github repository](https://github.com/FelixFrohnertDB/Quantum-Challenge).
+I implemented two quantum algorithms to solve the problem, with most of my effort and insight focused on the Filtering Variational Quantum Eigensolver, which is discussed in the accompanying [Github repository](https://github.com/FelixFrohnertDB/Quantum-Challenge).

 ## Results
 The fight path finding algorithm provided reasonable results, with scalability limited by pre-sampling and qubit count.